- Ph.D. Biology, The University of Southern Mississippi, 2006

 11. Cabrera-Cruz, Sergio.
 In progress.
 Nocturnal light pollution and landbird migration.
 Ph.D.
 Entomology and Wildlife Ecology

 10. Clipp, Hannah.
-In progress.
+2018.
 An investigation of landbird stopover patterns along the U.S. coast of the Gulf of Mexico during spring migration.
 M.S.
 Wildlife Ecology

 9. Zenzal, T.J.
-In progress.
+2018.
 Application of integrated long term datasets to understand migrant-habitat use along the Mississippi-Alabama coast.
 Post-doctoral Researcher.

 8. Schreckengost, Timothy.
 2017.
 Methods for studying stopover ecology of migrating landbirds with weather surveillance radar.
 M.S.
 Wildlife Ecology.
 Current position: General manager of Phoneskope.